-Department of Justice (DOJ) Inspector General Michael E. Horowitz announced today the release of his office’s annual report identifying the top management and performance challenges facing the DOJ.
-This year’s report identifies eight areas that the OIG believes represent the most pressing concerns for the DOJ:
+Department of Justice (DOJ) Inspector General Michael E. Horowitz announced today the release of the DOJ Office of the Inspector General’s (OIG) annual report identifying the top management and performance challenges facing the DOJ.
+This year’s report identifies nine areas that the OIG believes represent the most pressing concerns for the DOJ.

 - Managing an Overcrowded Federal Prison System in an Era of Declining Resources

-- Strengthening the Relationships Between Law Enforcement and Local Communities and Promoting Public Trust
+- Building Productive Relationships and Trust Between Law Enforcement and Communities

 - Administering and Overseeing Contracts and Grants

-- Using Performance-Based Management to Improve Department Programs
+- Effectively Applying Performance-Based Management to Inform Decision Making and Improve Outcomes

-- Filling Mission Critical Positions Despite Competition for Highly-Skilled Professionals and Delays in the Onboarding Process
+- Filling Mission Critical Positions Despite Department Challenges and Delays in the Onboarding Process

 The report, which was transmitted to the DOJ last month and released pursuant to statute as part of the DOJ’s Agency Financial Report, is intended to help the Department in its efforts to improve program performance and exercise careful oversight to ensure the effectiveness of its operations.